bazelbuild/rules_go/README.rst

 2023-06-22
   Release
   `v0.40.0 <https://github.com/bazelbuild/rules_go/releases/tag/v0.40.0>`_
   is now available.
-Please check the release notes for details on what changed.
+This release includes support for `//nolint` parsing, as well as a large set of additional changes.
+Please check the release notes for details.

 2023-03-27
   Release